 7. Take your daily dose of inspiration

 Inspiration isn’t something that we should rely to just stumble upon.
 Yes, it’s great to come across a great video or a blog post from time to time.
 But, that isn’t really a mindful exercise.
-We quickly forget what we learnt.
+We quickly forget what we learned.

 So, here’s a simple thing.
 Take out some time in the day for your daily dose of inspiration.
 It doesn’t have to take too long, but it should nourish your mind and adjust your perspective so that you are armed with a great mindset as you approach the day.

-It can be two pages of a book that you really connected with.
+It can be two pages of a book that you connect with.
 But here’s an important aspect.
 Don’t just ‘consume’ it.
 You need to write what you derived from it.
 Just make a short note in your journal otherwise you’ll fail to imbibe the learnings from it and carry them forward to your day.

 8. Try To Maintain Your Body Clock

 Nothing feels like fresh beginnings than maintaining daily streaks of good habits in your habit tracker.
-When you do that, you can actually see yourself growing into a brand new person altogether.
+When you do that, you can see yourself growing into a brand new person altogether.

 If you stay in bed long enough without distracting yourself with a screen, you will be able to fall asleep.

 Some people recommend intermittent fasting to set the body’s rhythm.
-I have not experimented with it but it might be worth the try.
+I have not experimented with it, but it might be worth the try.
 There are various books and podcasts about training your mind to wake up and sleep on time.
 The important thing is that you set an intention to do it and try to figure out a way that works for you.
 And the rest will follow.
-Just don’t give up after trying for 2 days.
+Just don’t give up after trying for two days.
 Such changes take time.

 But also, don’t get obsessed with it and feel miserable when you fail to accomplish it.
 I’ve listed many other ways that work from me even when I am not able to sleep and wake up on time.
 Find out what works for you and slowly move towards it.
 Remember that the idea is simply that you sleep well and wake up well-rested.